MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-setup-bank-accounts.md

 > [!IMPORTANT]
 > Do not post the opening balance directly to the general ledger.
 Having entries in the G/L account that were posted directly to it typically results in you not being able to reconcile the bank account.
 With foreign currency bank accounts, such a practice results in differences accumulating as you post more bank reconciliations.
 Usually you post the opening bank balance directly to the bank account, and the amount ends up in the G/L account.
 Alternatively, later you can reverse it out of the G/L account you use to balance the opening general ledger balance.
 In either case, you must balance any direct posting to the G/L account before you start your first bank reconciliation&mdash;especially if the bank account is in a foreign currency.

-## <a name="to-set-up-your-bank-account-for-import-or-export-of-bank-files"></a>To set up your bank account for import or export of bank files
+## To set up your bank account for import or export of bank files

 The fields related to the import and export of bank feeds and files are on the **Transfer** FastTab on the **Bank Account Card** page.
 Learn more at [Using the AMC Banking 365 Fundamentals Extension](ui-extensions-amc-banking.md) and [Set Up the Envestnet Yodlee Bank Feeds Service](bank-how-setup-bank-statement-service.md).